Three Days in Botswana's Capital

 Best Seasons

-April to October, when skies are clear and evenings cool
+April to October, when the air is dry and cool

 Ideal For